Nianyi-GSND-Projects/GSND-5110-GP1/Concept Document/Concept Document.typ

 the player has nowhere to go except to press the start button.
 The camera flies up and glances down, showing a solid grid of rooms.
 Each room seems similar, with two of them specifically marked as "Start" and "End" (@fig:maze-overview).
-Apparently, the player is stuck in a maze and needs find their way out.
+Apparently, the player is stuck in a maze and needs to find their way out.

 #grid(
 	columns: (1fr, 1fr),